xayanide/rbxclistrap/README.md

 ## FAQ

+#### Roblox Studio launches a new window when trying to relogin in using browser

+- Happens when studio fails to login and asks you to login via browser.
+This is a very old ongoing issue with third-party bootstrappers using `roblox-studio-auth`

 #### Roblox Studio is stuck at the intro screen "Loading Studio..."

 - Try running `rbxclistrap` with elevated "Administrator" permissions and run Studio from there.